ABOUT FREE BREATHING YOGA

 In 2014 he travelled to Mysore to practice with Sharath Jois at the K. Pattabhi Jois Astanga Yoga Institute.
 He returned each year and in 2017, Sharath's gave Ian his blessing to teach Astanga Yoga as an Authorised teacher.

 Ian taught principally in London until 2016 when he began teaching internationally.
-He taught in various countries including Germany, China, Bali, Italy and the Netherlands before settling in Melbourne, Australia in 2018.
+He taught in various countries including Australia, China, Bali, Italy, and the Netherlands.
+Ian is currently teaching in Frankfurt Germany.

 Ian brings with his teaching the dedication and enthusiasm he has within his own practice.
 He believes that yoga is a deeply personal experience and encourages students to find their own space, in balance with the wisdom of the tradition.
 Fundamentally though, while yoga can be challenging on many levels, first and foremost it should be a loving, warm and fun experience for all.